helloturbine/turbine-docs/docs/records/purchase_orders.md

 1. Navigate to the [Purchase Orders](https://app.helloturbine.com/app/purchase-orders) page.

 2. In the left panel, find and click on the "Vendor," "Location," and "Status" buttons.
-Select your desired vendor, location, and status to apply them as filters.
+Select your desired options to apply them as filters.

 ![Creating a PO GIF](../../static/img/filter_pos.gif)